Permanent Residence Permit

 PLEASE NOTE that the current Immigration Regulations 2014 still contradict the Immigration Act as amended in 2011 as far as the minimum period for co-habitation / marriage are concerned.
 While the Act requires five years, the 2014 Regulations speak actually of only two years.
 Therefore – and legally – the five year period still applies!

-Permanent Residence based on Financial Independence has become for many a valid option as it does not necessitate to deal with the incompetence and ill-processing of temporary visa applications at the South African embassies and consulates, especially those situated in Berlin, Munich, Vienna and Sofia.
-Please see for more details and the specific requirements the corresponding web chapter under “Immigration”.
+A Permanent Residence Permit (“PRP”) based on Financial Independence has become for many a valid option as it does not necessitate to deal with the incompetence and ill-processing of temporary visa applications at the South African embassies and consulates, especially those situated in Berlin, Munich, Vienna and Sofia.